 The City's General Plan is its constitution for development.
 It is comprised of 10 elements that provide a comprehensive slate of citywide policies and further the City of Villages smart growth strategy for growth and development.

 The General Plan was comprehensively updated by unanimous vote of the City Council in 2008.
 The City Council also certified the General Plan Program Environmental Impact Report and adopted associated amendments to the Land Development Code.
 The General Plan update did not include land use designation or zoning changes, which is the purview of the City's community plans.
 Additional background information on the development of the General Plan, the public hearings and the update process is documented in the staff report to City Council .

-Community plans work together with the General Plan to provide location-based policies and recommendations in the City's 50+ community planning areas.
-Community plans are written to refine the General Plan's citywide policies, designate land uses and housing densities, and include additional site-specific recommendations as needed.
+Community plans work together with the General Plan to provide location-based policies and recommendations in the City's fifty-plus community planning areas.
+Community plans are written to refine the General Plan's citywide policies, designate land uses and housing densities, and provide additional site-specific recommendations as needed.
 Read more about how the General Plan and Community Plans work together.